mandli/surge-examples/noel/README.md

 https://tidesandcurrents.noaa.gov/inundationdb/inundation.html?id=9759110
 Mona Island, PR:
 https://tidesandcurrents.noaa.gov/inundationdb/inundation.html?id=9759938

 The python file comparison_gauge_data.py was used to convert the csv files into data with dates relative to landfall and then converted into a text file.
+Running the comparison_gauge_data.py will automatically download the data.

 For the Bahamas, there was no scientific water level data found, therefore the storm surge was compared to flooding heights taken from two different newspapers: https://bahamaspress.com/rum-cay-have-its-share-of-heavy-rains/